 Borrelia Hermsii is a bacterium that causes most cases of Tick-borne Relapsing Fever.
 Borrelia burgdoferi and Borrelia hermsii are classified in the same genus but are very different.
 For example, they are spread by different ticks in generally different geographic areas.

 A literature search performed in May 2018 did not reveal any known co-infections of Borrelia hermsii.

-See also our chart: Tick-borne infections in the United States
+See our chart: Tick-borne infections in the United States